hendrikstill/ha-lego-add-on/readme.md

 As the certifcates are changed by the lego add-on at every certifcate renew, the nginx server has to be restarted, to ensure the newest certificates are used.

-(!)
-Attention: This will to lead to a short downtime of the nginx service.
+:bangbang: Attention: This will to lead to a short downtime of the nginx service.

 ```yaml